 2: The Old Dijon Factory

-An Industrial Vestige The old Dijon factory , once a thriving production site, is now abandoned, offering a fascinating playground for urban explorers.
+An Industrial Relic: The former factory in Dijon , once a thriving production site, is now abandoned, offering a fascinating playground for urban explorers.

 Site Features

-- Infrastructure: Industrial buildings, abandoned machines, deserted warehouses.
+- Infrastructure: Industrial buildings, abandoned machinery, deserted warehouses.

-- State of Disrepair: Relatively well preserved, with many fixtures still present.
+- State of disrepair: Relatively well preserved, with many original features still present.

 - Safety: Some areas may be dangerous due to lack of maintenance.